 Be sure to use a flour blend that works with yeast!

 One of the most important pieces of advice I can share with you when making cinnamon rolls is the importance of using a gluten-free flour blend that works with yeast.
-Many 1:1 blends like King Arthur Measure for Measure, and Bob’s Red Mill 1:1 do not.
-I wish brands put this information on the back of the flour bag, but they don’t.
-You have to go to their websites to find the information.
+Many 1:1 blends, such as King Arthur Measure for Measure and Bob’s Red Mill 1:1 do not work well in yeast recipes.
+(I wish brands put this information on the back of the flour bag, but they don’t.
+You have to go to their websites to find the information.)

-I talk a lot more about which gluten-free flour blends work in yeast recipes in my article, The Best Gluten Free Flour Blends.
+I discuss gluten-free flour blends in more detail, including which ones work well in yeast recipes, in my article, The Best Gluten-Free Flour Blends.
 I list my three favorites below.
-If you are gum-free, my DIY Gluten Free All Purpose Flour Blend is a winner for both yeast and no-yeast recipes!
+If you are gum-free, my DIY Gluten-Free All Purpose Flour Blend is a winner for both yeast and no-yeast recipes!

 1. Authentic Foods Steve’s Gluten Free Bread Blend – By far my favorite.
 You need more liquids when using this flour blend, so all of my recipes discuss modifying the amount of liquid if you use a different flour blend than I tested.
 This blend has the best rise!

 2. Cup4Cup – Cup4Cup’s old blend with the dried milk powder is another blend I love using to make cinnamon rolls.
 They rise nicely and the dough is easy to work.
-Cup4Cup recently reformulated their gluten free flour blend and I have not had a chance to test it in my cinnamon roll recipes yet.
+Cup4Cup recently reformulated its gluten free flour blend to remove the dried milk powder.

-4. Reader Tested Blends: One reader used Namaste and said it worked well.
+4. Reader Tested Blends: One reader used Namaste and Pillsbury GF blends and said it worked well.
 I have not personally tested this blend.

 Most brands of yeast are gluten-free.
 I primarily use active dry yeast and rapid yeast by Fleishman’s (available in most grocery stores) and Anthony’s Active Dry Yeast (on Amazon.)